-“Concerning this salvation, the prophets who spoke of the grace that was to come to you, searched intently and with the greatest care.”
+Concerning this salvation, the prophets who spoke of the grace that was to come to you, searched intently and with the greatest care.
 1 Peter 1:10

-Once we extend grace to ourselves, we will be able to live a life of extending grace to those around us, both those in the church community and those outside.
-We need to take our lives back from trying to live up to these distorted beliefs and line our thinking up with the way God views us.
+Once we extend grace to ourselves, we will be able to extend grace to those around us, both those in the church community and those outside.
+We need to cease trying to live up to these distorted beliefs and learn to line our thinking up with the way God views us.